Olga Petrova: Origins

-In adulthood, Olga Petrova insisted that she had been born in Warsaw, Poland, then part of the Russian Empire, and throughout her life she spoke with an appropriate accent, even in private.
+In adulthood, Olga Petrova insisted that she had been born in Warsaw, Poland, then part of the Russian Empire, and throughout her life, she spoke with an appropriate accent, even in private.
 However, it was widely accepted later in her career that she was in reality Muriel Harding, born in England (but not in London, as sometimes stated erroneously).
-It is probable that her birth name was Ellen Constance Muriel Harding, born in Portsea, Hampshire, the daughter of Ellen and Herbert Harding, who was a municipal tax collector.
+Her birth name probably was Ellen Constance Muriel Harding, born in Portsea, Hampshire, the daughter of Ellen and Herbert Harding, who was a municipal tax collector.
 The family moved shortly after her birth to Tuebrook, Liverpool, where she grew up and where her younger siblings were born.

 Career

 Harding left home after feeling stifled by her father's strict rules.
-According to her memoir she became a governess, but soon moved to London for a career on the stage.
+According to her memoir, she became a governess, but soon moved to London for a career on the stage.
 She probably chose the name and persona of Madame Olga Petrova herself, though later publicity suggested that the name was chosen by a producer, to reflect the penchant at the time for elegant Russian stars such as Anna Pavlova.
 In any event, Petrova began to present herself as a glamorous Russian or Polish actress.
-She made her first notable appearance under that name at the London Pavilion in April 1911, and her success led to her being quickly signed up for the Folies-Bergere cabaret in New York.
+She made her first notable appearance under that name at the London Pavilion in April 1911, and her success led to her being quickly signed up for the Folies-Bergere cabaret in New York City.

 She first performed in New York in mid-1911, and later that year took a leading role in the musical comedy The Quaker Girl on Broadway before returning to vaudeville.
-She insisted on, and gained, top billing on a show at the Fifth Avenue Theatre, where she was described in Variety in 1912 as "one of the cleverest, classiest, and most attractive of turns".
+She insisted on and gained top billing on a show at the Fifth Avenue Theatre, where she was described in Variety in 1912 as "one of the cleverest, classiest, and most attractive of turns".
 In 1913, she met local physician John Dillon Stewart in Indianapolis, Indiana, and they married that year in Kansas City.
 Stewart moved his practice to New York City to be near her primary base of operations.